nogando/ChimiDeli/README.md

 Instead of giant messy classes, you learn how to break each task into its own method.
 This builds real programming discipline.

-🧠 Additional Java Concepts You’ll Practice
+## 🧠 Additional Java Concepts You’ll Practice

-You asked for inheritance and interfaces — so here’s how they fit into your project in a clean, beginner-friendly way.

 Inheritance
 You can create a base class like MenuItem with properties such as name and price.